£

 Going through treatment can be hard, even traumatic, for the person with AML and their family and friends.

-But other people with AML and their families have lots of tips from experience, which you’ll see throughout these web pages.
+But other people with AML and their families have lots of tips to offer from their experience, which you’ll see throughout these web pages.

 If you need someone to talk to, contact our Support Service.
 Family and friends can contact us too.
 We’re here to help you through it.
 Call us on 0808 2080 888.

-There’s lots more information about dealing with the practical and emotional side of AML here: Coping with AML.
+Find lots more information about dealing with the practical and emotional side of AML Coping with AML.

 It’s often helpful to talk to other people with AML about how they have coped during treatment.